 To sponsor a religious worker for a green card (an EB-4 visa), the job must be at least 35 hours per week.
 If you want to sponsor just a part-time choir director, that person also could work part-time for another church that also sponsors him or her for an R-1 visa.
 Each organization that wants to employ an R-1 religious worker must file its own visa petition for the person.

 R visas are granted initially for up to 30 months.
 If you apply for and receive extensions, these can take you to a maximum of five years total.
 If you spend time outside the U.S. while you hold an R-1 visa, it does not count toward the maximum U.S. stay.
-(That's according to a USCIS policy announced in March of 2012.)
+(That's according to a USCIS policy that began in 2012.)
 You will, however, need to show proof of the length of your absence.

 Unlike with some visas, there is no grace period allowing you to pack up and prepare to leave after your stay is over.
 You must leave the U.S. immediately upon the end of your R-1 employment.

 Your question relates to what’s known as the Premium Processing Service.
-For some types of application, if you file USCIS Form I-907 and pay an additional fee ($1,225 in 2018), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 calendar days; unless it can’t, because it must request additional documents or information from you first.
+For some types of application, if you file USCIS Form I-907 and pay an additional fee ($1,440 in late 2020), U.S. Citizenship and Immigration Services (USCIS) guarantees it will approve or deny your petition within 15 days; unless it can’t, because it must request additional documents or information from you first.
 (In such a case, USCIS begins a new 15-day clock upon receiving your response.)

 For R-1 applications, the key question is whether USCIS has completed its site visit of your facility.
 Part of the R-1 petition process involves USCIS sending a person, typically a contract investigator, to verify the legitimacy of your organization and the proposed employment.
 The site visit may involve a tour of your primary and branch locations, an examination of relevant documents, and interviews with your employees and church officials.
 If USCIS has already completed your site visit, you may use the Premium Processing Service.